vrypan/DataChain/Whitepaper (Work in Progress).md

 This means that a message with a valid signature is valid.

 > [!NOTE]
-TBD: custom data chain implementations may add additional validity rules that depend on the data inside a transaction.
+TBD: custom DataChain deployments may add additional validity rules that depend on the data inside a transaction.
 We have to define how/when this is permitted.

 This is in contrast to a typical blockchain transaction which may have a valid signature, but may be invalid for many reasons, for example, if it tries to spend funds that are not available.